 - Requires iOS 8+ or Android 4.1+ for smartphone alerts

-- Battery operated unit includes 6 long-life AA lithium batteries
+- Battery operated unit includes six long-life AA lithium batteries

-- Hard-wired unit includes 3 long-life AA lithium batteries
+- Hard-wired unit includes three long-life AA lithium batteries

-Onelink is a carbon monoxide and and smoke detector in one (similar to Nest Protect).
-It is also Alexa-enabled and Apple HomeKit-compatible, so you can ask it the weather, play music or request it turn your lights off.
-The smoke detector component includes a photoelectric sensor, but no ionization, so it goes against what the NVPA and USFA recommend.
+Onelink is a carbon monoxide and smoke detector in one (similar to Nest Protect).
+It is also Alexa-enabled and Apple HomeKit-compatible, so you can ask it the weather, play music, or request it turn your lights off.

 Smoke detector placement is as important as the type of smoke detectors you install in your home.
 According to the NFPA, the ideal placement is in every bedroom and other sleeping areas.